Study Tour

 3:30 p.m. - 5:00 p.m.

-The Green Line: A Hyperlocal News Model Built for Conversion
+The Green Line: A hyper-local news model built for conversion

 A hyperlocal newsroom built for Gen Z and Millennial Torontonians, The Green Line leads with problem-solving service journalism (explainers, guides, how-tos) and actionable on-ramps (events, Story Circles, newsletters, social video).
 The focus isn’t fandom or legacy brand equity — it’s utility and participation that earn trust quickly, then graduate audiences into low-friction support: partnerships, entry-tier memberships and donations.
 Led by Anita Li, it’s a compact, low-overhead and repeatable acquisition-and-conversion playbook for markets where youth attention is scarce and paywalls alone won’t move the needle.